cristinawithout/2021-04-Li-C/3-JavaScript-UI.md

 and how you work with the team, not your Ember expertise.)

 # NOTES FROM YOUR TEAM LEAD
- * The PO has seen and approved the "Home”, "Airports", and “About” screen content.
+ * You're developing this application in an online editor called Twiddle.
+   * In Twiddle, if you use File > Add, the component JS files are created using syntax for “Native Components”.
+The examples in this application and the Ember guides use “Classic Component” syntax.
+You may create components to use “Classic Component” syntax.
- * Tests:
+ * Running Tests:
-   * All tests must pass when done.
    * The "Run Tests" button in Twiddle doesn't work, so because TDD is difficult in this interface, new tests aren't required.
    * To run tests in Twiddle: Update twiddle.json.
      * Set “options.enable-testing” to true.
      * Set “ENV.environment” to “test”.
 (When "development", the dev mock data will be loaded an interfere with test data.)
+ * If you are familiar with Ember development, it’s useful to you to know:
+   * In Twiddle, the environment.js file is not used.
+All ENV values, including “environment” have to be set in twiddle.json.
+   * This application uses the conventional structure, not the pods structure.
  * Mocks:
    * The application mocks HTTP requests with Mirage.
    * The mocks are fully complete to meet the spec.
 You should not need to modify the mock data in the “mirage” directory.
    * Mirage has been configured to output API requests and responses to the console.
- * In Twiddle, if you use File > Add, the component JS files are created using syntax for “Native Components”.
-   The examples in this application and the Ember guides use “Classic Component” syntax.
-You may create components to use “Classic Component” syntax.
- * If you are familiar with Ember development, it’s useful to you to know:
-   * In Twiddle, the environment.js file is not used.
-All ENV values, including “environment” have to be set in twiddle.json.
-   * This application uses the conventional structure, not the pods structure.
+ * The PO has seen and approved the "Home”, "Airports", and “About” screen content.
+ * All tests must pass when done.

 # MVP REQUIREMENTS